 Although most northern states base their tacos on red meat, Baja California is a notable and delicious exception.
 Here you will find their world-famous Baja Tacos which are fish tacos but there are many, many variations.
 Not to be missed are the Taco de Marlín!
 Other delicacies from Baja California include Lobster and Prawn Tacos, which are definitely worth to try.

 Next on our list is Northern Mexico.
 Corn tortillas reign supreme in most Mexico, but in the North it’s a different story.
 Due to its proximity with the U.S. border, you will often find tacos made with flour tortillas.
 Tacos usually contain beef cooked in a variety of ways with each Northern state having its own specialty.
-Our favourite are Tacos de Carne Asada found in Nuevo León which are delicious and simple grilled steak tacos with a topping of onion and cilantro.
+Our favourite are Carne Asada Tacos found in Nuevo León which are delicious and simple grilled steak tacos with a topping of onion and cilantro.

 Further notable tacos in this region include Tacos de Machaca (dry beef tacos) and Tacos de Cabrito (goat meat tacos).
 Durango has its own traditional Tacos de Caldillo Duranguense (beef stew tacos), while Tamaulipas has Tacos Pirata (steak tacos with avocado and cheese).

-Next on our list is Western Mexico.
+Next on our list of Guide to Tacos in Mexico we have Western Mexico.
 Certainly, this region is interesting because it offers the best of both Baja Tacos and Central Mexico Tacos.
 Nayarit is known for Taco Gobernador which was named after the Governor of Sinaloa, Mexico.
 The Governor stated that Pacific shrimp, melted cheese, tomatoes, peppers and onions was good politics!

 Jalisco’s notable taco is the Tacos de Birria made with mutton.
 Finally, Colima uses the most bizarre parts of the beef (head, eyes, and tongue) to create exotic culinary delicacies.

 Last up on our Guide to Tacos in Mexico is the southeast.
 Certainly the tacos here are for the adventure seeker!
 For example, Tacos de Chapulín (grasshopper tacos) which can be found all over the region and Tacos de Hormiga Voladora (ant tacos) which are served only in the state of Chiapas.
 Other choices that are only for meat lovers include Oaxaca’s delicious Tacos de Tasajo (dry beef tacos).